Barong (mythology): Variations

 The lion barong is one of five traditional Barongs.
 In Bali each region of the island has its own protective spirit for its forests and lands.
 Each Barong for each region is modeled after a different animal.
 They are:

 Barong Ket

 Lion barong as banaspati raja means king of the jungle, the most common Barong, it is the symbol of a good spirit, headdress uses sekar taji made of carved leather, sliced with prada and added with some small mirror decoration.

 Barong Bangkal

 Bangkal or Bangkung is an old pig in Bali and is considered a mythical animal that has strength.
 It is made of velvet fabric.
 Paraded on Galungan and Kuningan holidays.

 Barong Macan

 Barong shaped like a tiger that lives in the forest, its fur resembles a tiger fur made of velvet fabric.
 Tigers are famous mythical animals in stories in Bali, especially tantri.

 Barong Asu

-Very sacred barong asu is in Pacung, Tabanan. paraded especially on Galungan and Kuningan holidays.
+Very sacred barong asu, portrayed as a dog, is in Pacung, Tabanan. paraded especially on Galungan and Kuningan holidays.